-As the subject property is being appraised for its land only value, without improvements or irrigation facilities, the Cost Approach is not applicable to this assignment.
+As the subject property is an unimproved parcel, the Cost Approach has not been utilized in this assignment.

 DIRECT SALES COMPARISON APPROACH

 The Direct Sales Comparison Approach is often considered the best indicator of the actual market place, as comparable sales are compared with the subject property in a direct approach, comparing the building improvements, the land use, water, location, etc. As this property is an unimproved parcel, and since we have been asked not to include any water rights in the valuation, only the land value will be developed.